msrosenberg/ImpactFactor/excluded impact factors.md

 * robust *h*-index, *rH*-index
   * Poirrier, M., S. Moreno, and G. Huerta-Cánepa (2021) Robust h-index.
 Scientometrics 126:1969-1981.

+## Requires evaluation of the collaboration network
+* Rousseau, R., and S.X.
+Zhao (2015) A general conceptual framework for characterizing the ego in a network.
+Journal of Informetrics 9:145-149.

 ## Requires evalution of focal author's time devoted to research